 Time flies when you’re having fun.
 It also flies when you’re trying to get some work done and need just a few more minutes to complete it.

 Sometimes there’s just not enough time, though.
 And, in some cases, time never passes.
-So how do we find a balance?
+So how do we find a balance and maximize our time?

 First, we understand its value.
 Remember: for each person, time and its importance stand in a different capacity.